Molecule-Serverless/molecule-artifact/README.md

 	cd xpu-shim/src/
 	sudo ./moleculeos -i 0

-This command will start an XPU-shim node which will blocking the terminal.
+This command will start an XPU-shim node which will block the terminal.

-Try to start another terminal for the following instructions.
+Try to start **another** terminal for the following instructions.

 3. Start Molecule-worker on each PU: